How to Convert PDF to HTML in C# | IronPDF

 The entire output HTML generated from the SaveAsHtml method has been input into the website below.

-Additionally, the properties below are intended for the 'title' parameter in the ToHtmlString and SaveAsHtml methods.
-This will add a new title at the beginning of the content.
-They will not modify the title or h1 of the input PDF document.
+The properties below apply to the 'title' parameter in ToHtmlString and SaveAsHtml methods.
+They add a new title at the beginning of the content without modifying the original PDF title:

 :path=/static-assets/pdf/content-code-examples/how-to/pdf-to-html-advanced-settings.cs